ocoboco/cloud-config-toolkit/usage-tutorial.md

 ## 6. Use helper libraries in `cct.conf.js`

-Let's update `cct.conf.js` with the following implementation of validation and storage:
+Let's update `cct.conf.js` with the following implementation of validation and storage using the helper libraries `cloud-config-toolkit-ajv` and `cloud-config-toolkit-gc-storage`.

 ```javascript
 // cct.conf.js